 High Point: The Samsung 500 at Texas Motor Speedway in April.
-Paul had his best weekend of the year, qualifying 5th and leading a lap before ending the race a solid 13th.
+Menard had his best weekend of the year, qualifying fifth and leading a lap before ending the race a solid 13th.

-Low Point: The Food City 500 at Bristol in March, where a 25th place finish briefly dropped Paul out of the top 35 in the owner standings.
-That mediocre run was the culmination of five races that saw an average finish of 33rd and two DNF’s to start the 2009 season.
+Low Point: The Food City 500 at Bristol in March, where a 25th-place finish briefly dropped Menard out of the Top 35 in the owner standings.
+That mediocre run was the culmination of five races that saw an average finish of 33rd and two DNFs to start the 2009 season.

 Overall, the body of work does just enough to tease owners that a man who brings a full primary sponsorship with him is on the verge of breaking through on the Cup level… except he failed to do so, again, for a third straight year.

-2010 Outlook: 2010 is completely up in the air for Paul Menard, and maybe that’s a good thing.
-The team has merged with Richard Petty Motorsports, giving him three new teammates to share information with.
+2010 Outlook: 2010 is completely up in the air for Menard, and maybe that’s a good thing.
+The team has merged with RPM, giving him three new teammates to share information with.
 One of those new teammates, Kasey Kahne, has 11 wins in his short career and is coming off a 2009 season where he made the Chase.
-Another, A.J.
-Allmendinger, is also young and has a huge upside in terms of potential, giving Menard solid teammates to lean on moving forward.
+Another, AJ Allmendinger, is also young and has a huge upside in terms of potential, giving Menard solid teammates to lean on moving forward.

 However, as rosy as all this sounds, there are plenty of obstacles remaining in place for 2010.
 RPM as a whole changes from Dodge to Ford, so there may be some growing pains there even though Menard ran Fusions in 2009.
 The new teammates are better then any Menard has had, but Kahne is already talking about his options after 2010, a potential distraction in a team already filled with plenty.
 Also, as good as Labbe has been, there needs to be effective communication between driver and crew chief to get the car running well – and Menard’s weak point is consistently pinpointing handling issues inside the car.
 If Labbe can’t get Menard to step up a level in talent, all the money and equipment in the world won’t get this team into the top 25.

-Stat of the Year: Paul Menard was the only driver to start all 36 races and not post a top 10 finish.
+Stat of the Year: Menard was the only driver to start all 36 races and not post a top-10 finish.